boazbk/crypto/lec_01_introduction.md

 In fact, this can be generalized to any number of bits:^[The one-time pad is typically credited to Gilbert Vernam of Bell and Joseph Mauborgne of the U.S. Army Signal Corps, but Steve Bellovin discovered an earlier inventor [Frank Miller](http://www.cs.columbia.edu/~CS4HS/talks/FrankMillerOneTimePad.pdf) who published a description of the one-time pad in 1882.
-However, it is unclear if Miller realized the fact that security of this system can be mathematically proven, and so theorem below should probably be still be credited to Vernam and Mauborgne.]
+However, it is unclear if Miller realized the fact that security of this system can be mathematically proven, and so the theorem below should probably be still be credited to Vernam and Mauborgne.]

 > # {.theorem title="One Time Pad (Vernam 1917, Shannon 1949)" #onetimepad}